IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ##### 3.102.4.2.3 Expected Actions

-The Resource Server SHALL inspect the "active" field of the introspect result.
+The Resource Server shall  inspect the "active" field of the introspect result.
 In case the active field is set to "false" the Resource Server MUST return HTTP 401 (Not Authorized) for all requests carrying the introspected access token.

-The Resource Server SHALL use the introspection results as access token claims in all access control evaluations as depicted in section [3.72.7](#3727-expected-actions).
+The Resource Server shall  use the introspection results as access token claims in all access control evaluations as depicted in section [3.72.7](#3727-expected-actions).

-The Resource Server MAY cache introspection results for a given access token in case the introspection result contains an expiry field.
+The Resource Server may cache introspection results for a given access token in case the introspection result contains an expiry field.
 This cache MUST NOT extend the period as defined by the expiry field.
 In case no expiry field is provided, the introspection results MUST NOT be cached.

 ### 3.102.5 Security Considerations

-Resource Server and Authorization Server claiming compliance with this option SHALL fulfill the security requirements defined in [RFC7662], especially
+Resource Server and Authorization Server claiming compliance with this option shall  fulfill the security requirements defined in [RFC7662], especially

 - All HTTP transaction MUST be secured by using TLS or equivalent transport security.

-- Resource Servers SHALL verify the identity of the Authorization Server, either by validating the TLS certificate chain or by other reliable methods.
+- Resource Servers shall  verify the identity of the Authorization Server, either by validating the TLS certificate chain or by other reliable methods.

-- To avoid token leakage through query parameters, Resource Servers SHALL only use HTTP POST for the introspection request.
+- To avoid token leakage through query parameters, Resource Servers shall  only use HTTP POST for the introspection request.
 HTTP GET is not specified, nor allowed by this profile.

 - If the token can be used only at certain Resource Servers (as indicated by the resource field in the token request), the Authorization Server MUST determine whether or not the token can be used at the Resource Server making the introspection call.